NanHeSam/eveokee-monorepo/apps/mobile/docs/REVENUECAT.md

 ### How It Works

+#### Webhook Processing
 - When a user makes a purchase, RevenueCat sends a webhook to your backend
-- The backend updates the user's subscription status and tier
+- The backend updates the `subscriptionStatuses` snapshot with the latest status
+- Only state changes are logged to the `subscriptionLog` audit trail
+- Supports all RevenueCat event types: INITIAL_PURCHASE, RENEWAL, CANCELLATION, EXPIRATION, BILLING_ISSUE, etc.

+#### Reconciliation Flow
+- Mobile app calls `checkUsageWithReconciliation` before music generation
+- Backend compares RevenueCat customer info with `subscriptionStatuses` snapshot
+- If different, backend updates snapshot and logs reconciliation event
+- Daily cron job reconciles stale records (>24 hours old)

+#### Server-Side Gating
+- Premium features check `subscriptionStatuses` table for access control
+- Supports "active", "in_grace", "canceled", and "expired" statuses
+- Grace period users retain access during billing issues
-- Usage limits are automatically enforced based on the subscription tier
+- Custom music limits can override tier defaults
-- The backend tracks music generation usage and resets counters based on the subscription period

 ### Subscription Tiers